 <iframe width="560" height="315" src="https://www.youtube.com/embed/cXBVMyKQ3ZY?start=11&end=20" frameborder="0" allowfullscreen></iframe>

-The Quick fixes to auto-fix problems in your video, stabilize shaking footage, change the speed or timelapse of your video, trim and rotate your video.
+Not every video has the best camera work, so you have to apply certain enhancements to add perfection to it.
+If you want re-touch your videos, go to Enhancements > Quick Fixes to auto-fix problems in your video, stabilize shaking footage, change the speed or timelapse of your video, trim and rotate your video.

-You can also apply a color filter on your video under the Filters option.
-Lastly, if you would like to blur faces in your video, go to the Special effects section.
+You can also apply a color filter on your video under the Filters option, and if you would like to blur faces, go to the Special effects section.
 You can see the original and a preview of the changes you chose in a side-by-side comparison before saving your enhancements.

 Additionally, you can combine multiple clips to publish a new supercut video from all your uploaded clips by clicking the YouTube Video Editor.